Hero Image full

 Designed by Freepik

-What Is a Proof of Concept (PoC)?
+What is a Proof of Concept (PoC)?

 A PoC answers one question: “Is this idea technically possible?”
+It demonstrates the core concept to validate the fundamental problem or idea before further investment.

 Purpose: Test whether a concept can work.

-Features: Minimal functionality, purely focused on feasibility.
+Features: Minimal functionality, purely focused on testing the idea's technical feasibility.

 When to Use: